Oceans (Pearl Jam song): Composition

 I love "Oceans".
 That probably sums up why I get excited about song writing.
 It's like open D tuning where the first chord's just straight across and it's just two fingers that come on and off to create the whole thing and then it moves down one position and it moves back up.
 It has a tiny little change in it but it's also got three big movements.
 What I love about music is aesthetic chords; the simpler the better and then another set that does something to those original chords.
 It's a really simple arrangement.

+As part of the downloadable Ten track pack, the Rock Band 2 version of "Oceans" is mixed with Krusen's original drum track, which enters when Vedder sings the final lyric, instantly creating a climactic moment and retroactive buildup to it.

 Lyrics

 "Oceans" was inspired by Vedder's affinity for surfing.
 Following Pearl Jam's performance of the song at the band's 1992 MTV Unplugged performance, Vedder stated, "[that was] a little love song I wrote about my surfboard...
 Actually it was to someone named Beth who hopefully I'll see tomorrow."